3 Science-Based Strategies We Learned During COVID-19 to Keep Motivated and Stay in Control During Uncertain Times

 The first thing you need to do is control your baser instincts.

-Your reptilian brain sees the uncertainty of COVID-19 as a threat, which triggers the fight and flight response.
+Your reptilian brain sees uncertainty as a threat, which triggers the fight and flight response.

 But what does your reptilian hindbrain want most of all?
 Safety.

-So, to control your hindbrain’s instinctive reactions, you need to focus on taking simple precautions that reduce your risks of becoming infected with COVID-19:
+So, to control your hindbrain’s instinctive reactions, you need to focus on taking simple precautions that emphasise proactive care, minimise risks, and maintain peace of mind.

 This is simply being sensible and will help reduce reactive instincts and behaviour while at the same time elevating higher-centred responsible thoughts and actions.